-6. Conclusion
+6 Conclusion

 In this paper, we have presented the Grid Event Service (GES), a distributed event service designed to run on a very large network of broker nodes.
 The delivery guarantee needs to be met across client roams and also in the presence of broker failures.
 GES comprises of a suite of protocols, which are responsible for the organization of nodes, creation of abbreviated system views, management of profiles and the hierarchical dissemination of content based on these profiles.
 The broker topology ensures that pathlengths would only increase logarithmically with geometric increases in the size of the broker network.
 The feature of having multiple links between two units/super-units ensures a greater degree of fault tolerance.
+Links could fail, and the routing to the affected units is performed using the alternate links.

-Figure 8.
-Testing Topology - Latencies versus broker hops
+Figure 9: Testing Topology - Latencies versus broker hops

 The system views at each of the broker nodes respond to changes in system inter-connections, aiding in the detection of partitions and the calculation of new routes to reach units within the system.
 The organization of connection information ensures that connection losses (or additions) are incorporated into the connectivity graph hosted at the broker nodes.
 The protocols in GES ensure that the routing is intelligent and can handle sparse/dense interest in certain sections of the system.
-GES's ability to handle the complete spectrum of interests equally well, lends itself as a very scalable solution under conditions of varying publish rates,
+GES's ability to handle the complete spectrum of interests equally well, lends itself as a very scalable solution under conditions of varying publish rates, matching rates and message sizes.